simolus3/drift/sqlparser/README.md

 2. Make an educated guess about what type the variables in the query should have (it's not really possible to be 100% accurate about this because sqlite is very flexible at types, but this library gets it mostly right)
-3. Issue warnings about queries that are syntactically valid but won't run (references unknown tables / columns, uses undefined functions, etc.)
+3. Issue basic warnings about queries that are syntactically valid but won't run (references unknown tables / columns, uses undefined functions, etc.)

 To use the analyzer, first register all known tables via `SqlEngine.registerTable`.
 Then,